5 Anthropology and the European Enlightenments

 Following and expanding on Kant, Blumenbach argued that the differences across varieties of animals, including humans, resulted from the unevenness of degenerative forces in different environments.
 The most important degenerative forces were climate and diet, which were variably harsh.
 All living things had declined since the Biblical events known as the Fall (or perhaps the Flood, see below); some had declined farther than others.

 All living varieties of humans, Blumenbach insisted,were descendents of the same creation.
 In support of monogenesis, he developed several lines of evidence.
 The first related to the geography of human variation.
 Human variation was expressed in geographical gradients.
 In a memorable and oft-quoted phrase, Blumenbach insisted that human varieties “shade so insensibly into one another” that it was impossible to define where one variety ended and another began.
-In the second half of the twentieth century, physical anthropologists would similarly point to geographic gradience in rejecting the concept of race (e.g.Livingstone, 1962).
+In the second half of the 20th century, physical anthropologists would similarly point to geographic gradience in rejecting the concept of race (e.g.Livingstone, 1962).

 Blumenbach was also prescient in noting that no single characteristic was unique to any one variety, nor even one nationality, thus stressing the significance of internal variation.
 Individuals of one variety might share some traits, while differing in others.
 Lastly, Blumenbach took great interest in the characteristics of creole populations, and individuals of mixed heritage.
 The study of people of mixed parentage supported human unity, as offspring were viable and well-formed.
 Creoles were the product of geographic mobility, not mixed parentage, and thus offered insights into environmental forces.
 For example, English people born and raised in New England were Creoles, as were French people born and raised in Haiti.
 In support of degeneration, Blumenbach suggested Creoles were diverging from their home nationalities.